Lxt115/Fine-tunning-Llama2/README.md

 # Fine tunning Llama2 on summariaztion task

-Fine-tunning Llama2 on text summariaztion and test on gpt4 score
+Fine-tunning Llama2 on summariaztion task and test its performance

 "fine-tune.ipynb": Fine-tune Llama2 by lora with different datasets